- SHOULD THEY STAY or SHOULD THEY GO ????????

 Drainage from eyes that are red and itchy and appear suspicious for "pink eye".
 Do not return to school until medical treatment has begun or cleared by MD to return.

-If there you ever have questions about when your child should stay home or return to school you are always welcome to call the clinic.
-936-628-3371 opt 3.
+If there you ever have questions about when your child should stay home or return to school you are always welcome to call Wanda Anderson RN, District Nurse @ 936-628-2982 or the clinic at your student's campus.

 Medications at school: